 Hormones are internal chemical messengers which play a crucial role in our bodies by acting on our DNA to direct the various cells in our body to produce specific proteins.

 Hormones are produced by endocrine glands which are distributed throughout the body and include the control hypothalamus and pituitary glands together with the endocrine glands producing response hormones including thyroid and parathyroid glands, gonads (ovaries or testes) and adrenal glands, to name a few.
-Hormones produced by these endocrine glands travel in the blood stream to their target cells in tissues and organs disturbed through the body.
-A single hormone has far reaching effects throughout the body.
+Hormones produced by these endocrine glands travel in the bloodstream to their target cells in tissues and organs disturbed throughout the body.
+A single hormone has far-reaching effects throughout the body.
 For example, there are receptors for the female hormone oestrogen not only in the female reproductive tract, also in bone, gut, cardiovascular system and brain.
-In this way, a particular hormone can have far reaching effects on many biological systems in the body.
+In this way, a particular hormone can have far-reaching effects on many biological systems in the body.

 The infographic below lists the key hormones essential to health and wellbeing.

 What Do Hormones Have To Do With Women’s Health?

 Although the complexity of the hormone networks is fascinating, what has this got to do with health in practical terms?